ortus-docs/docbox-docs/output-formats/uml-output.md

 # UML Output

+📐 Generate an XML file for graphing your application via Eclipse UML2Tools

 {% hint style="warning" %}
 UML2 Tools hasn't been developed for Eclipse since 2008.
 This strategy is now more for reference than anything else.
 {% endhint %}